 There are two IELTS tests a test taker can choose from.
 This includes IELTS Academic and IELTS General Training.
 Both test types assess the test taker’s ability in speaking, listening, reading and writing in English.
 Find out more about what's in the test.

-IELTS is jointly owned by the British Council, IDP: IELTS Australia and Cambridge Assessment English.
+IELTS is jointly owned by the British Council; IDP IELTS; and Cambridge University Press & Assessment.
 As internationally focused organisations, we are committed to academic excellence and cultural understanding.

 If somebody wants to migrate, work or study in an English-speaking country, then they must be able to demonstrate a high level of English proficiency.
 It is essential for job opportunities as well as integration into the community.